mrmrrr/After-Effects-scripts/README.md

 # AE-scripts
 ## Grid with nulls
-Make a grid for placing content in it.
+Make a grid with a random or regular distribution of rows/cells/cells to place content in it.

 ## [Paste animated letters](https://github.com/mrmrrr/paste-animated-letters)
 When you have compositions for each letter and need to make them into words.